Fun at home activity

-Inspired by the exhibition Old Masters: Australia’s Great Bark Artists.
-This exhibition features bark paintings from the National Museum's collection, painted by Aboriginal artists from Arnhem Land in northern Australia.
+This activity was inspired by the exhibition Old Masters: Australia’s Great Bark Artists which featured bark paintings from the National Museum's collection, painted by Aboriginal artists from Arnhem Land in northern Australia.

-Children in the January 2014 Discovery Space at the National Museum will make their own My Story Collage masterpiece documenting their journeys, histories and family stories.
+Children in the January 2014 'Young Masters' Discovery Space program at the National Museum made their own My Story Collage masterpiece documenting their journeys, histories and family stories.
 You might like to make your own at home.

 You can come up with your own set of symbols and meanings that represent your community or family.
 You can use photos, maps, symbols, paper and other special things to create a treasured keepsake to hand down to your children or grandchildren.